joycepangg/art/README.md

 # art
 This is the homework for question 3.2.2 (Advanced R).
 This includes a make_art function that generates random art.
 Type a number!
-Or if you are lazy just type make_art() and a beautiful random art piece will pop up on your R studio
+Or if you are lazy just type make_art() and a beautiful random art piece will pop up.

 ## Installation